algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - Impact:
   - A 2G shutdown would break an enormous part of the project whereas all the notifications pass by this system.
 In other words, a 2G shutdown would break the main utility of the application if the skis are being robbed.
 - Solution:
   - There is no real solution to avoid the 2G shutdown.
-However we can think about changing the 2G to a most recent version, like 3G, and the module link to it.
+However we can think about changing the 2G to the most recent version, like 3G, and the module link to it.

 *➭ Board breaking*
 - Impact:
   - A board breaking would be the worst scenario for us considering that no other board would be provided by the school.
 - Solution:
-  - Be careful with the board and avoid to break or burn it at all cost.
-In either way, the best choice would be to borrow some hardware to the other teams but it would imply having less testing time on the hardware.
-The other choice would be to purchase a new board, which bring an other issue: the delivery time.
+  - Be careful with the board and avoid breaking or burning at all costs.
+In either way, the best choice would be to borrow some hardware from the other teams but it would imply having less testing time on the hardware.
+The other choice would be to purchase a new board, which brings another issue: the delivery time.

 *➭ Delivery time*
 - Impact:
   - In case the team wanted new hardware modules and considering the delivery time and the short amount of time for this project, they would probably not arrive in time.
 - Solution:
-  - The best solution would be to command them the earliest in the project or to sipmly avoid breaking anything.
+  - The best solution would be to command them the earliest in the project or to simply avoid breaking anything.

 #### Assumptions

-During this project we would assume:
+During this project, we would assume:

-- The 2G work as expected as CORIS Innovation told us because we will not be able to test it in our environment.
+- The 2G works as expected as CORIS Innovation told us because we will not be able to test it in our environment.
-- The 2G network would not be shutdown during the project.
+- The 2G network would not be shut down during the project.
-- No extra-material would be needed since it was provided by the client ad the school.
+- No extra-material would be needed since it was provided by the client and the school.
-- The **Bluetooth**[^4] can be connected to the application as expected, we can not check it since we have not access to the application.
+- The **Bluetooth**[^4] can be connected to the application as expected, we can not check it since we have no access to the application.

 ## Personas and use cases